sillsdev/flexbridge/ReadMe.md

 ### Build

-* In **Windows**, build solution FLExBridge.sln from Visual Studio 2015 Community Edition.
+* In **Windows**, On the very first build after cloning run the build.bat from the build folder.
+After that you should be able to build solution FLExBridge.sln from Visual Studio 2015 Community Edition.
+(Note if you get errors related to NuGet delete nuget.exe and try the build batch file again)
 * In **Linux**, `make debug`

 ## Updating Release Notes for a new version